-We believe SVP-Rapamycin co-administrated with gene therapies has the potential to mitigate undesired immune responses and enable desired efficacy in subsequent administration of gene therapy by intravenous administration for diseases and patients where a single dose of gene therapy is unlikely to be sufficient.
+We believe SVP-Rapamycin co-administered with gene therapies has the potential to mitigate undesired immune responses and enable desired efficacy in subsequent administration of gene therapy by intravenous administration for diseases and patients where a single dose of gene therapy is unlikely to be sufficient.

-In collaboration with Genethon, a not-for-profit company focusing on gene therapies, we conducted a preclinical study in mice in which we observed the ability of SVP-Rapamycin to mitigate the formation of ADAs to AAV-based gene therapy, thereby enabling repeat dosing of the AAV vector in these mice.
+In collaboration with Genethon, we conducted a preclinical study in mice in which we observed the ability of SVP-Rapamycin to mitigate the formation of ADAs to AAV-based gene therapy, thereby enabling repeat dosing of the AAV vector in these mice.
 At the outset of the study, all mice received an intravenous injection of AAV8, a commonly used AAV strain to target expression in the liver, encoding the luciferase gene, referred to as AAV8-Luciferase.
 On day 21 of the study, mice received a second injection of AAV8, this time encoding human coagulation Factor IX, referred to as AAV8-Factor IX.
 Mutations in the Factor IX gene can cause hemophilia B, a defect in blood clotting.
-As depicted in Figure 21 below, in addition to an injection of AAV8 encoding either the luciferase gene or Factor IX, the mice also received either:
+As depicted in Figure 13 below, in addition to an injection of AAV8 encoding either the luciferase gene or Factor IX, the mice also received either:

-- · empty nanoparticles, with such mice referred to as the Empty Nanoparticle Group and indicated in blue; or - SVP-Rapamycin, with such mice referred to as the SVP-Rapamycin Group and indicated in green.
+- empty nanoparticles, with such mice referred to as the Empty Nanoparticle Group and indicated in blue; or - SVP-Rapamycin, with such mice referred to as the SVP-Rapamycin Group and indicated in green.

-We assessed AAV8-specific ADA levels to determine the formation of ADAs to the AAV8 vector.
+We assessed anti-AAV8 antibody levels to determine the formation of ADAs to the AAV8 vector.
 We also determined the levels of human Factor IX protein in mouse serum to determine the relative success in conveyance and expression of the Factor IX gene.
-We observed from our preclinical data that the SVP-Rapamycin treatment mitigated the formation of AAV8-specific ADAs in the SVP-Rapamycin Group, thereby enabling higher levels of Factor IX expression in the SVP-Rapamycin Group following the second injection on day 21 as compared to the Empty Nanoparticle Group.
+We observed from our preclinical data that the SVP-Rapamycin treatment mitigated the formation of anti-AAV8 antibodies in the SVP-Rapamycin Group, thereby enabling higher levels of Factor IX expression in the SVP-Rapamycin Group following the second injection on day 21 as compared to the Empty Nanoparticle Group.
 We believe these results indicate that the SVP-Rapamycin treatment may have the potential to mitigate undesired immune responses and enable repeat intravenous administration of gene therapies such as those utilizing the AAV8 vector.

-Figure 21.
-Preclinical Study: SVP-Rapamycin Co-Administered with AAV-Based Gene Therapy in Mice
+Figure 13.
+Preclinical Study: SVP-Rapamycin Co-Administered with AAV-Based Gene Therapy